 Butterworth Railway Station

-The commuter ferry to Penang Island depart from a port near to Butterworth Railway Station.
+The commuter ferry to Penang Island departs from a port near to Butterworth Railway Station.

 Street Art In George Town